 Career Development Committee

 Charged with reviewing, assessing, and determining Career Development Award (formally known as the Jr. Faculty Award) winners.
+Also charged with creating a comprehensive vision for AAP career development activities, including events held in conjunction with the Annual Meeting and potential expansion year-round.
 The committee also coordinates and implements the AAP Annual Meeting mentor/mentee activities.

 Charged with reviewing nominations and selecting candidates for election to offices and positions in AAP.